hoereth/i18n-maven-plugin/doc/README_JAVA.md

 - [messages_de.properties](../src/test/resources/messages_de.properties)
 - [messages_fr.properties](../src/test/resources/messages_fr.properties)

+Note: It is common to have a default file "messages.properties".
+It will be created if you add an empty locale to the locale-config element of your [i18n.xml](../src/test/resources/i18n.xml) file.

 ## Java Accessor

 If you specify the optional _javaAccessor_ element within the _output_ element of the i18n.xml file, a [Java Accessor class](../src/main/java/test/Messages.java) will be generated.
 It provides you with all translation keys + translation methods.
 It allows you get your translations checked by the compiler.
 Usage: